IshanManchanda/betanode-workshop/docs/source/intro.rst

 What is p5.js?
 ==============

 p5.js is a JavaScript library.
+In a nutshell, it lets us do a lot of cool stuff without writing much code.
-That's all you need to know.
+That's all you need to know (for now!)

 Hello World!
 ============